Table of Contents

 4.5 If you select a payment method offered via the "PayPal" payment service, the payment is processed via PayPal, whereby PayPal can also use the services of third-party payment service providers for this purpose.
 If the seller also offers payment methods via PayPal in which he pays the customer in advance (e.g. purchase on account or payment by installments), he assigns his payment claim to PayPal or to the payment service provider commissioned by PayPal and specifically named to the customer.
 Before accepting the seller's declaration of assignment, PayPal or the payment service provider commissioned by PayPal carries out a credit check using the transmitted customer data.
 The seller reserves the right to refuse the customer the selected payment method in the event of a negative test result.
 If the selected payment method is approved, the customer must pay the invoice amount within the agreed payment period or in the agreed payment intervals.
 In this case, he can only pay to PayPal or the payment service provider commissioned by PayPal with debt-discharging effect.
 However, even if the claim is assigned, the seller remains responsible for general customer inquiries, e.g. B. to the goods, delivery time, shipment, returns, complaints, cancellation declarations and shipments or credits.

-4.6 If the payment method "SOFORT" is selected, the payment will be processed by the payment service provider SOFORT GmbH, Theresienhöhe 12, 80339 Munich (hereinafter "SOFORT").
-In order to be able to pay the invoice amount via "SOFORT", the customer must have an online banking account that has been activated for participation in "SOFORT", identify himself accordingly during the payment process and confirm the payment instruction to "SOFORT".
+4.6 If you select the "SOFORT" payment method, the payment will be processed by the payment service provider SOFORT GmbH, Theresienhöhe 12, 80339 Munich (hereinafter "SOFORT").
+In order to be able to pay the invoice amount via "SOFORT", the customer must have an activated online banking account for participation in "SOFORT", identify himself accordingly during the payment process and confirm the payment order to "SOFORT".
 The payment transaction is carried out immediately afterwards by "SOFORT" and the customer's bank account is debited.
-The customer can find more information about the "SOFORT" payment method on the Internet at https://www.klarna.com
+The customer can find more detailed information on the “SOFORT” payment method on the Internet at https://www.klarna.com

 4.7 If you select a payment method offered via the "Stripe" payment service, the payment will be processed by the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter "Stripe").
 The individual payment methods offered via Stripe are communicated to the customer in the seller's online shop.
 To process payments, Stripe can use other payment services for which special payment conditions may apply, to which the customer may be informed separately.
 More information about Stripe is available online at https://stripe.com

-5.1 If the seller offers to ship the goods, the delivery takes place within the delivery area specified by the seller to the delivery address specified by the customer, unless otherwise agreed.
+5.1 If the seller offers to ship the goods, the delivery will be made within the delivery area specified by the seller to the delivery address specified by the customer, unless otherwise agreed.
 When processing the transaction, the delivery address specified in the seller's order processing is decisive.
-Deviating from this, when choosing the PayPal payment method, the delivery address stored by the customer at PayPal at the time of payment is decisive.
+Deviating from this, if the payment method PayPal is selected, the delivery address stored by the customer at PayPal at the time of payment is decisive.

-5.4 The seller reserves the right to withdraw from the contract in the event of incorrect or improper self-delivery.
-This only applies in the event that the seller is not responsible for the non-delivery and the seller has concluded a specific hedging transaction with the supplier with due care.
-The seller will make every reasonable effort to procure the goods.
-In the event of the unavailability or only partial availability of the goods, the customer will be informed immediately and the consideration will be reimbursed immediately.
+5.4 The seller reserves the right to withdraw from the contract in the event of incorrect or improper delivery to himself.
+This only applies in the event that the seller is not responsible for the non-delivery and has concluded a specific hedging transaction with the supplier with due diligence.
+The seller will use all reasonable efforts to procure the goods.
+In the case of unavailability or only partial availability of the goods, the customer will be informed immediately and the consideration will be refunded immediately.